Best Kitten Dewormer · Kinship

 Choosing the best kitten dewormer

 If you’re concerned about figuring out which kitten dewormer is best, put your mind at ease: Your veterinarian will likely tell you exactly what you need to know.
-You’ll just need to give them a little bit of your cat's poop so they can test it.
-It's not fun, but it’s necessary!
+You’ll just need to give them a little bit of your cats poop so they can test it.
+Its not fun, but it’s necessary!

-“The most effective way to approach deworming for kittens is to submit a fecal sample to your veterinarian, so that the presence of worms can be confirmed and targeted treatment can be implemented,” Herod says.
+“The most effective way to approach deworming for kittens is to submit a fecal sample to your veterinarian, so that the presence of worms can be confirmed and targeted treatment can be implemented,” Dr. Herod says.

 Broad-spectrum dewormers

 Rather than treating one specific type of worms, a broad-spectrum dewormer treats a whole host of intestinal worms.
 These include tapeworms, hookworms, and roundworms.
-“Many veterinary offices will give a broad-spectrum dewormer as a part of the preventative care that comes with a wellness visit,” Herod says.
+“Many veterinary offices will give a broad-spectrum dewormer as a part of the preventative care that comes with a wellness visit,” Dr. Herod says.

 Targeted treatment

 A targeted dewormer, as you might guess, is used for a specific type of worms.
-“If the kitten is having an issue with diarrhea or general gastrointestinal upset, or if there is concern of having seen worms in the kitten’s feces, targeted treatment will have them feeling better and back to themselves a lot faster,” Herod says.
+“If the kitten is having an issue with diarrhea or general gastrointestinal upset, or if there is concern of having seen worms in the kitten’s feces, targeted treatment will have them feeling better and back to themselves a lot faster,” Dr. Herod says.

 Prescription vs. over-the-counter dewormers

-“Many over-the-counter products use the same active ingredients as prescription medications, and are very effective,” Herod says.
+“Many over-the-counter products use the same active ingredients as prescription medications, and are very effective,” Dr. Herod says.
 “The most important part of using over-the-counter medications is to consult with your veterinarian to ensure that your kitten is getting the most efficacious treatment schedule in light of their particular worms.”

 Best kitten dewormer brands

 When you’re looking to deworm your kitten (or kittens!), you'll run into several common brands of medication.
 The following are a few popular brands your veterinarian may recommend.
-Herod says they're all “great products that, when used correctly and for an appropriate amount of time, help to resolve worm issues.”
+Dr. Herod says theyre all “great products that, when used correctly and for an appropriate amount of time, help to resolve worm issues.”

 Drontal